ReapredatoR/Text-detection-with-Python-and-Opencv/readme.md

 - opencv
 - numpy

+*All tested images are in the images folder*

 1. Importing Packages:

    - Import necessary Python libraries for image processing, text detection, and visualisation.

 2. Read the Image Using OpenCV:

-   - Load an image file named "2.jpg" from the "images" directory using OpenCV.
+   - Load an image from the "images" directory using OpenCV.

 3. Text Detector Instance (EasyOCR):